dankelley/dankelley.github.io/_posts/2014-01-11-smoothing-hydrographic-profiles.md

 year: 2014
 month: 01
 day: 11
-summary: Smoothing hydrographic profiles.
+summary: Filtering and spline-based approaches to the smoothing of hydrographic profiles are outlined, and recommendations are made.
-description: Methods are presented for smoothing hydrographic profiles.
+description: Filtering and spline-based approaches to the smoothing of hydrographic profiles are outlined, and recommendations are made.
 ---

 # Introduction